MiqG/miqg.github.io/_posts/2021-01-22-data_science_project_template.md

+---
-# "Structure up your data science project!"
+title: "Structure up your data science project!"
+date: 2021-01-22
+tags: [Data Analysis]
+excerpt: "data science, project structure, workflows, reproducibility, modularity"
+mathjax: true
+---

-## Why should I think about my project structure at all?
+# Why should I think about my project structure at all?

 I spent a lot of time trying to learn and implement the “best coding practices”, but I have never really paid attention to the “best project structure practices”.